 There are certain circumstances where the removal of some or all teeth are required.
 At Enhanced Dental Care we offer multiple denture options based upon the individual.
 On a case-by-case basis, we are able to evaluate the patient and find a solution that is best fit for them.
-If you feel you are in need of dentures, call us today at 302-645-7200 or request an appointment online and let us help get you on your way to a smooth transition to a more functional happy smile.
+If you feel you are in need of dentures, call us today at 302-645-7200 to request an appointment and let us help get you on your way to a smooth transition to a more functional happy smile.

 Full Arch Dentures

 A full arch denture is a removable tooth replacement option for those who need all their teeth replaced.
 They can be crafted to provide the characteristics (tooth shape and color) the patient desires.
 Advances have been made in the materials used for dentures and in the way they are designed.
 If you already have dentures (partial or full arch) you may be experiencing a loose fit or denture slipping.
 This can lead to gum sores, can affect your chewing and your speech and decrease your confidence when speaking and/or laughing with others.
 We can help restore your dentures to the correct fit.

 If you are in need of replacing an entire arch of teeth, a full arch denture is going to be the most affordable tooth-replacement option.
 Additionally, not having any teeth causes mild to severe physical changes in your face mouth and lips.
 A full arch denture can restore some biting and chewing functionality and bring back a more attractive appearance.